Import Source: InDesign

 Making Mead: Tips from the Pros

-MEMBERS ONLYLooking to try something new?
+Looking to try something new?
 How about making mead, also known as honey wine.
-Meads come in many different forms, from dry to sweet, with added fruit (melomel), malt (braggot), spices (metheglin) and so on.
-But to get a good foundation for your meadmaking, start at the beginning with traditional mead.
-Heed the advice from
+Meads come in many different forms, from dry to sweet, with added fruit (melomel), malt (braggot), spices (metheglin)

 Making Pear Cider/Perry